-- set the period each day that they offer the FEEE hours, such as 9am to 12pm - accept a maximum of 10 funded hours per day, there is no minimum number of hours - set a limit of the number of funded hours that can be accessed in one day.
-For example, the opening hours are 7.00am - 7.00pm but funded hours can only be accessed for 8 hours, and the remainder 4 hours are charged - offer a FEEE only place where there is no need to pay for additional hours or pay additional charges - these places may be limited so check to see if available - can charge a consumable charge when accessing funded hours see table at end of guide. - offer funded hours term time only or as a stretched offer covering the holiday periods
+- set the period each day that they offer the FEEE hours, such as 9am to 12pm - accept a maximum of 10 funded hours per day, there is no minimum number of hours - set a limit to the number of funded hours that can be accessed in one day.
+For example, the opening hours are 7.00am 7.00pm but funded hours can only be accessed for 8 hours, The 8 hours should be with no artificial breaks.
+Parents then must have the option to pay private fess for the remaining 4 hours. - apply a voluntary charge for meals/snacks, consumables (for examples nappies and sun cream) and additional voluntary services/curricula activities (for example, trips, forest school sessions or foreign language lessons) but these charges must not be a condition of accessing the funded hours. - offer funded hours term time only or as a stretched offer covering the holiday periods

 It is important to understand that different childcare providers will have different funded entitlement offers so you need to find a place that suits your needs.
-Most childcare providers will offer the FEEE hours at the same time as school term times, but they don't have to, and some will offer it over more weeks.
+Most childcare providers will offer the FEEE hours the same weeks as school term times, but they don't have to, and some will offer it over more weeks.